-DEPARTMENTAL ADVISORY: CIT 105.
+DEPARTMENTAL ADVISORIES: CIT 105 and ENGL 015 or eligibility for ENGL 101 or ENGL 101H as determined by the SBVC assessment process.
 LECTURE: 3 contact hours per week.

 This course provides an introduction to a presentation graphics program for those who plan to make effective and compelling presentations.
 Instructions include developing and customizing presentations by using charts, clip art, pictures, presentation templates, WordArt, and information and graphics from Word, Excel, and Access.